Chemical Warfare Brigade: And the Ladies Were the Rest of the Night

 The Ladies is told from Amy Willard's point of view.
 He would not give it up‚ she could not seem to get any information on Albert Lai, and she knew he was at least involved in her drug investigation.
 She tried to get a tap into the compound, but the security was too tough.
 And Lai never spoke business around the Ladies.
 She knew upon meeting Amos that he was the weak link.
 Just a hunch.
 She pursued him and went beyond the call of duty, shall we say, DEEP undercover.

 Floodlights

 This song serves as a reminder to the listener that as the story is being told, the Doctor is still being chased.
 The lights are swinging back and forth from above, and he continues to run for his life.
 In the distance are sirens, faint yelling, and dogs barking.
 The Doctor is coming to grips with the fact that he is, for the first time ever, actually facing death.
 And it is during Floodlights that the Doctor first realizes that he has the power to end this all.

 Shelby Rose

 The lust song.
 Amos, thinking that he is in love, recounts the excitement he feels for his new relationship.
-And for Amos, every night with Shelby truly is Heaven sent.
-The irony is that this relationship is the best AND worst thing that has ever happened to Amos.
+For Amos, every night with Shelby truly is Heaven sent.
+The irony is that this relationship is the best and worst thing that has ever happened to him.